TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 </figure>
 You might think this seems like the same as the first use case—and you wouldn't be entirely wrong.
 It is very similar, only with one major distinction.
 While the geographical case is the same, iOS users arriving back home after being abroad will still have the KnowRoaming data connection.
 In order to return to their home data plan, users need to redo the same process they took to establish their roaming data connection.

 From a UX standpoint this one was tricky, since this really shouldn't be necessary, but was due to technical limitations.
-It was difficult to counvince users that once arriving back home, their data connection wouldn't automatically reconnect like the regular cell service would.
+It was difficult to convince users that once arriving back home, their data connection wouldn't automatically reconnect like the regular cell service would.

 _**Home SIM while Abroad / Abroad on Home SIM**_